 Cases, deaths and outbreaks in Ontario long-term care homes

-According to the Ministry of Long-Term Care, there have been 3,773 deaths reported among residents and patients in long-term care homes across Ontario which is unchanged since yesterday.
+According to the Ministry of Long-Term Care, there have been 3,766 deaths reported among residents and patients in long-term care homes across Ontario, which is unchanged.
 Thirteen virus-related deaths in total have been reported among staff.

-There are 28 current outbreaks in homes, which is down by one from the previous day.
+There are 35 current outbreaks in homes, which is unchanged from the previous day.

-The ministry also indicated there are currently 45 active cases among long-term care residents 92 active cases among staff — down by six and down by four, respectively, in the last day.
+The ministry also indicated there are currently 44 active cases among long-term care residents and 99 active cases among staff — up by five and up by one, respectively, in the last day.

 — With files from The Canadian PressView link »